kurtradecki/gcp-nva-ilb-demo/README.md

 Process to run the script:
-* Create a project in GCP, if not already.
+* Create a project in GCP, if not already created.
 Reference if needed [Creating and managing projects ](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 * Access the Google Cloud command line (in Cloud Shell or gcloud on your machine).
 Reference if needed [Launch Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell)
 * At the command prompt run gcloud config set project <project_id> .
 Reference if needed for how to find project ID, see [Find the project name, number, and ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects)
 * In Google Cloud Shell Clone this repo.
 Reference if needed [Clone a repository](https://cloud.google.com/shell/docs/version-control#clone_a_repository)